-- 3 - 4 Central role of local traders in the sheep and goat supply chains - 5 Local traders occupy a central position in these trade networks in order to mobilise the movements - 6 of sheep and goats from producers to consumers.
-Figure 4 is illustrative of connections between - 7 actors in the local chains and the link between primary, secondary, and terminal markets.
+4.1.4.
+Central role of local traders in the sheep and goat supply chains

+Local traders mobilize sheep and goats from producers to consumers hence play an important role.
+Fig. 4 is illustrative of connections between actors in the primary, secondary, regional and terminal markets.